ThemeZee/anderson-lite/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.6.6 - 2021-06-06 =
+* fixed styling of Social Icons widget from Widget Bundle plugin

 = 1.6.5 =
 * fixed lazy loading bug for slider images